 While the adults quaffed and dined, the kids took to the red wagon – borrowed from our local Toy Library – like elves to Santa’s production line, taking turns to daringly cart each other about the acre of growing land.
 Even the goats, penned in the adjacent school agricultural plot, took to the festive atmosphere with gay abandon, ensuring they had their fill of hand picked couch and comfrey.

 Of course, no festive party would ever be complete without a touch of gift giving.
 As the children sat, ensconced about the present sack, tearing at the paper covering the newest edition to their reading libraries, the rest of the attendees got busy trading gardening tips and exchanging recipes until the setting sun signaled the Dashering and Dancering call to set the family members on a course for home.

-Charged with the task of using any produce that still remained in the plot of our gallant and vivacious Community Garden Coordinator – who has taken a temporary break from physical duties to wrestle it out with a particularly obstinate form of breast cancer – my contribution to the gastronomic events of the evenings frivolities included a unique take on a traditional, country cooking style, slice.
+Charged with the task of using any produce that still remained in the plot of our gallant and vivacious Community Garden Coordinator, my contribution to the gastronomic events of the evenings frivolities included a unique take on a traditional, country cooking style, slice.
 I present to you, my recipe for…

 Santa’s Streusal Slice (Beet and Rhubarb Streusal Slice; Makes a sack load).

 1 medium sized beetroot, peeled and coarsley chopped

 1 tbs honey